christian-cleberg/cleberg.net/content/blog/2022-12-07-nginx-wildcard-redirect.md

 +++
 date = 2022-12-07
-title = "Redirect Nginx Subdomains & Trailing Content with Regex" description= ""
+title = "Redirect Nginx Subdomains & Trailing Content with Regex" description= "You can easily redirect Nginx traffic from subdomains and TLDs to a new domain while preserving trailing content."
 +++

 ## Problem

 I recently migrated from `cleberg.io` to `cleberg.net` and replaced the `cleberg.io` homepage with a simple info page with instructions to users on how to edit their bookmarks and URLs to get to the page they were seeking.

 This was not ideal as it left the work up to the user and may have caused friction for users who accessed my RSS feed.

 ## Solution

 Instead, I finally found a solution that allows me to redirect both subdomains AND trailing content.
 For example, both of these URLs now redirect properly using the logic I'll explain below:

 ```text